pmmistry/Node-RED-Series/Labs/lab_1.md

 #### Step  2 : Set Score to Tone

-1. Insert function node and name node High Score.
+1. Insert function node and name node `High Score`.
 Connect Node to Tone Analyzer Service and add the code below to filter out emotions from Tone analyzer service and give a score value .
+ - Add a debug node at end of `High Score` function node

     ```var emotions = [];
     emotions = msg.response.document_tone.tone_categories
                     .filter(function(c){